 Today's society exhausts and limits the creative act.

-The only way I discovered to emancipate from this lethargy, is by daring.
-It requires a lot of courage and vulnerability.
+The only way I discovered how to emancipate myself from this lethargy, is by daring.

 Being creative is a way of life, where we have two options: generate new things, creating and believing; risking and exposing ourselves, or joining what has already been given and resolved, with simulations of inspiration and innovation.